Ashfaaq18/OpenNetMeter/README.md

 ## Uninstallation

 1. Untick the "Start program on windows startup" from the settings page (this is to remove the program from the startup records).
-2. Untick the "Show Network speed from task bar" from the settings page  (this is to remove the dll from the registry).
+2. for versions 0.8.1 to 0.5.1, Untick the "Show Network speed from task bar" from the settings page  (this is to remove the dll from the registry).
 3. Simply delete the folder.

 ## Usage/Examples